You are using an outdated browser. We suggest you update your browser for a better experience. Click here for update.

 • For the treatment of metastatic, castrate-resistant prostate cancer (mCRPC) in combination with androgen deprivation therapy (ADT) and prednisone, in patients who are asymptomatic or mildly symptomatic after failure of ADT, and have not received prior chemotherapy.

-• For the treatment of mCRPC in combination with ADT and prednisone, in patients who have progressed after prior chemotherapy containing docetaxel.
+• For the treatment of mCRPC in combination with ADT and prednisone, in patients who have had disease progression after prior chemotherapy containing docetaxel.

-• In combination with prednisone and ADT for the treatment of patients with newly diagnosed hormone-sensitive high-risk metastatic prostate cancer who may have received up to 3 months of prior ADT (not funded by EAP).
+• In combination with prednisone and ADT for the treatment of patients with newly diagnosed hormone-sensitive high-risk metastatic prostate cancer who may have received up to 3 months of prior ADT.

 Supplementary Public Funding